-Paine is venerated, though his mentality should be treated with considerable caution.
+Paine is venerated, yet his mentality should be treated with considerable caution.

 Edmund Burke’s caution, concern and insights were right, but remain discounted.

-Note: paragraph references to Edmund Burke’s Reflections on the Revolution in France are to Ray Catlin’s edition with Introduction, Edited Highlights, Structure and Core Principles of Conservatism titled “Core Conservatism: Edmund Burke’s Landmark Definition” published by Westbow Press and available at Amazon
+Note: paragraph references to Edmund Burke’s Reflections on the Revolution in France are to the Catlin edition with Introduction, Edited Highlights, Structure and Core Principles of Conservatism titled “Core Conservatism: Edmund Burke’s Landmark Definition” published by Westbow Press and available at Amazon

 For copyright provisions, please see the notice below